Khan/wonder-blocks/packages/wonder-blocks-popover/docs.md

 `emphasized`, `closeButtonVisible` and `actions`.

 **NOTE:** If you use `actions`, you can use it with the following alternatives:
-1) Passing a Node that contains the actions to be executed.
+1) Passing a Node that contains the actions to be run.
 In this case, you'll need to manage the internal logic of each action.
 2) Passing a function as children and using the `close` property passed it as the `onClick` handler on each action inside this example.